New Brunswick

 Afternoon:

-Continue your coastal explorations before returning to the inn.
-Gather for a pre-dinner presentation on the Black Loyalist families who settled in the region, exploring their resilience, struggles, and lasting contributions.
-Dinner follows at a local restaurant.
+We’ll continue our coastal explorations before returning to the inn.
+We’ll gather for a pre-dinner presentation on the Black Loyalist families who settled in the region, exploring their resilience, struggles, and lasting contributions.

 Dinner: